Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

 Older children and adults tend to develop one or a few spots, usually on the hands, upper arms, in front of the elbows, or behind the knees.

-Doctors base the diagnosis on the appearance of the rash and the person's family medical history.
+Doctors base the diagnosis on the appearance of the rash and the person's personal and family medical histories.

-Treatment includes keeping the skin moist, avoiding triggers, applying corticosteroids to the skin, and sometimes using ultraviolet light therapy or immune system‒modulating drugs.
+Treatment includes practicing general skin care, applying corticosteroids to the skin, and sometimes using other treatments such as phototherapy or immune system‒modulating medications.

 In the early (acute) phase, red, oozing, and crusted areas develop, and sometimes blisters.
-This phase lasts 1 to 2 months.
+Itching is often intense.

-In the chronic (later) phase, scratching and rubbing creates areas that appear dry and lichenified.
+In the chronic (later) phase, scratching and rubbing create areas that appear dry and thickened (lichenified).

 In older children and adults, a rash often occurs (and recurs) in only one or a few spots, especially on the front of the neck, the inner folds of the elbows, and behind the knees.